polgia0/UCI_HAR/README.md

 8) total_acc_y
 9) total_acc_z

-the variable X is considered derived from the previous and is included only in the global dataset (df) and not in the average dataset (df1)
+the variable X is considered derived from the previous ones and is included only in the global dataset (df) and not in the average dataset (df1)